-1 4 Projects and Management Actions
+4 Projects and Management Actions

-2 To achieve this Plan's sustainability goal by 2042 and avoid undesirable results as required by SGMA regulations, multiple projects and management actions (PMAs) have been identified for 3 potential implementation by the GSA.
-This section provides a description of PMAs that may be 4 implemented to achieve and maintain the sustainability goal and to respond to changing 5 conditions in the SV Subbasin.
-PMAs are described in accordance with §354.42 and §354.44 of 6 the SGMA regulations.
-The PMAs may be combined to the degree stakeholders find appropriate 7 8 and provide the maintenance of sustainability goals.
+To achieve this Plan's sustainability goal by 2042 and avoid undesirable results as required by SGMA regulations, multiple projects, and management actions (PMAs) have been identified for potential implementation by the GSA.
+This section provides a description of PMAs that may be implemented to achieve and maintain the sustainability goal and to respond to changing conditions in the SV Subbasin.
+PMAs are described in accordance with §354.42 and §354.44 of the SGMA regulations.
+The PMAs may be combined to the degree stakeholders find appropriate and provide the maintenance of sustainability goals.
 As PMAs are implemented, additional actions not included here may become evident and desirable.
-As such, the implementation of 9 PMAs will be commensurate with measured conditions, progress toward sustainability goals, 10 11 and effectiveness.
-Projects generally refer to infrastructure features and other capital 12 investments, their planning, and their implementation, whereas management actions are typically programs or policies that do not require capital investments but are geared toward 13 engagement, education, outreach, changing groundwater use behavior, adoption of land-use 14 15 practices, etc. PMAs discussed in this section will help achieve and maintain the sustainability goals and measurable objectives, and avoid the undesirable results identified for the SV 16 17 Subbasin in Chapter 3.
+As such, the implementation of PMAs will be commensurate with measured conditions, progress toward sustainability goals, and effectiveness.
+Projects generally refer to infrastructure features and other capital investments, their planning, and their implementation, whereas management actions are typically programs or policies that do not require capital investments but are geared toward engagement, education, outreach, changing groundwater use behavior, adoption of land-use practices, etc. PMAs discussed in this section will help achieve and maintain the sustainability goals and measurable objectives, and avoid the undesirable results identified for the SV Subbasin in Chapter 3.
 These efforts will be periodically assessed during the implementation period, at minimum every five years.
-The suite of PMAs stakeholders choose to implement will period, at minimum every five years.
-The suite of PMAs stakeholders choose to implement with follow the progress toward reaching sustainability goals.
-The assessments performed each five-year period will allow adaptive management of emphasizing particular PMAs to provide the

-21 portfolio of actions to prevent undesirable effects.
+The suite of PMAs stakeholders choose to implement will follow the progress toward reaching sustainability goals.
+The assessments performed each fiveyear period will allow adaptive management of emphasizing particular PMAs to provide the portfolio of actions to prevent undesirable effects.

-22 4.1 Introduction
+4.1 Introduction

-23 In developing PMAs, key considerations include effectiveness toward maintaining the sustainability of the SV Subbasin, minimization of impacts to the SV Subbasin's economy, cost-

-25 effective solutions for external funding, and selection of voluntary and incentive-based programs permitting requirements, operations and overall costs.
+In developing PMAs, key considerations include effectiveness toward maintaining the sustainability of the SV Subbasin, minimization of impacts to the SV Subbasin's economy, cost-effective solutions for external funding, and selection of voluntary and incentive-based programs over mandatory programs.
+These planned or proposed PMAs are at varying stages of development.
+As they advance, additional information will be obtained on construction and permitting requirements, operations, and overall costs.
 Chapter 5, GSP Implementation, contains details about PMA prioritization and implementation.